ukpratik/adrenalin_attendence_worker/README.md

 Here <script> is : `python3 path of script    // remember attendence_shit.py is the main file that needs to be called/executed for automation`<br/>

-After this:
+After this:<br/>

-  Restart the cron service using the following commands:
+  Restart the cron service using the following commands:<br/>
   `$ sudo service cron reload`<br/>
   `$ systemctl restart cron`